TwoBitMachines/FlareEngineDocs/source/playerAbilities/wall.rst

      -

    * - Type
      - How will the player grab the corner?
 If Jump is enabled, the player will simply hold the corner until the jump button is pressed.
        If Pull Up or Pull Up Auto is enabled, a corner climb animation will play.
 If Pull Up Auto is enabled, the player will start the corner climb animation immediately.
 Press the blue button to add each sprite in the animation.

    * - Exit Grab
      - Once the Corner Grab state has been entered, the player can exit this state either by the specified button press or by player movement.

+   * - Final Position
+     - When the corner climb animation is over, this will set the player's position on top of the platform.
+Sometimes its convenient to do this on the second to the last sprite or at the very last sprite.
+This will depend on how the sprites in the animation are set up.

+   * - Grab Offset
+     - This will offset the player's position while initially grabbing the corner

    * - Animation Time
      - The total duration of the corner climb animation.